The US confirms its first human case of New World screwworm. What is it?

 But, Scott says, screwworm is an insect, not a virus — so it's not contagious.

-The pest poses a much bigger risk to livestock, and in the past year has been detected in cattle farms in Mexico.
-As the New World screwworm gets closer to the U.S. border, federal authorities have taken a series of steps to eliminate the threat — which they did successfully in the mid-20th century.
+The pest poses a much bigger risk to livestock and in the past year has been detected in cattle farms in Mexico.
+As the New World screwworm gets closer to the U.S.-Mexico border, federal authorities have taken a series of steps to eliminate the threat — which they did successfully in the mid-20th century.

 What exactly is New World screwworm?

-Screwworms are a type of blue-gray blowfly that look very similar to black flies found in the U.S.
+Screwworms are a type of blue-gray blowfly and look very similar to black flies found in the United States.

 The difference is that screwworms — specifically females — lay their eggs in live animals, usually in a wound or another entry point like a nasal cavity.